Electron in Practice: Registering Shortcuts

 export const shortcutGlobalIPC = async (shortcutKey, shortcutCallbackName) => {

-return await ipcRenderer.invoke('ipc-shortcut-global', shortcutKey, shortcutCallbackName);
+return await ipcRenderer.invoke("ipc-shortcut-global", shortcutKey, shortcutCallbackName);

 };